 - A flashlight

-- Emergency flares, traffic cones, and/or safety triangles
+- Emergency flares, traffic cones, and/or reflective triangles

-With the right tools at your disposal, you will be well-equipped to handle the challenges at the scene of a car accident.
+With the right tools at your disposal, you will be well-equipped to handle the challenges at the scene of a car accident in Florida.
 The following steps can help you stay safe and protect your legal rights.

 2. Check Yourself and Your Passengers for Injuries

-Car accidents can result in both highly visible injuries as well as internal injuries.
-Before you do anything, it is important to inspect your body for any obvious trauma and take a moment to assess how you feel.
+Car accidents can result in both apparent injuries and internal injuries.
+Before you do anything, it is crucial to look for any obvious trauma and take a moment to assess how you feel.
 If you notice bleeding, signs of a broken bone, or feel intense pain anywhere on your body, stay still and wait for help to arrive.

 The same principle applies to any passengers in your vehicle.
-If you are not driving alone, you and the other occupants should look each other over for injuries you may not be able to see on your own.
+If you are not driving alone, you and the other occupants should check each other for injuries you may not be able to see on your own.

 3. Call 911

-After a car accident, you likely won’t know how serious your injuries may be.
-It is in your best interest to call for paramedics and the fire department to report to the scene.
-Emergency workers will be able to get you out of the car safely and assess your injuries.
+After a car accident in Florida, you likely won’t know how serious your injuries are.
+It is best to call for paramedics and the fire department to report to the scene.
+Emergency workers can get you out of the car safely and assess your injuries.

-In Florida, the police must be called to the scene of any accident involving injury or death, $500 or more in property damage, drunk driving, or a hit-and-run crash.
+Florida Statute § 316.065 requires that the police are called to the scene of any accident involving injury or death, $500 or more in property damage, drunk driving, or a hit-and-run crash.
 If any of these factors apply in your accident (or even if you’re not sure), it is best to ask for a police officer to come to the scene.

 4. Move Vehicles to Safety

-If your vehicle is still operational and you can safely move it, it is best to get out of the road.
-The other driver(s) in the accident should do the same.
+If your vehicle is still operational and you can safely move it, getting it out of the road is best.
+The other driver(s) involved in the accident should do the same.

-Staying in the road after an accident increases the risk of a secondary collision, which could result in additional injuries.
-If, however, you can’t move your car, turn on your hazard lights and place road flares or safety markers to alert other drivers of the accident.
+Staying on the road after an accident increases the risk of a secondary collision, which could result in additional injuries.
+If you can’t move your car, turn on your hazard lights and place road flares or safety markers to alert other drivers of the accident.

 5. Exchange Information

-- The name and contact information for everyone involved (drivers and passengers)
+- Name and contact information for everyone involved (drivers and passengers)

 - Insurance information and policy number

-- The vehicle identification number (VIN) for each vehicle
+- Vehicle identification number (VIN) for each vehicle

 6. Document the Scene of the Car Accident